TheHeroBrine422/tetr/README.md

-# tetris
+# tetr

-2 Version of tetris.
+2 Version of tetr.

 v1 is client controlled with simple score recording in the backend.